marivrnina/girly-ml-101-/README.md

 Machine learning models for real life situations from my Instagram.

 Projects in this repository:
+- Regression models for beginners
+- EDA in 10 steps
 - 5 ML libraries
 - Sephora spending prediction
 - Mood prediction